-Note 7 - Ordinary Shares Subject to Possible Redemption
+Note 7-Ordinary Shares Subject to Possible Redemption

 The Company's Public Shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 100,000,000 ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's ordinary shares are entitled to one vote for each share.
-As of December 31, 2021 and 2020, there were 20,450,000 ordinary shares outstanding, 16,000,000 of which were subject to possible redemption and are classified outside of permanent equity in the balance sheets.
+As of December 31, 2022 and 2021, there were 11,212,117 and 20,450,000 ordinary shares outstanding, respectively, 6,762,117 and 16,000,000 of which were subject to possible redemption, respectively, and are classified outside of permanent equity in the consolidated balance sheets.

-The ordinary shares subject to possible redemption reflected on the balance sheets is reconciled on the following table:
+The ordinary shares subject to possible redemption reflected on the consolidated balance sheets is reconciled on the following table: